bbauska/W3Cx-3of5/README.md

 <p>
 This course will focus on the &lt;audio&gt; element.
 We present the <a href="https://www.w3.org/TR/webaudio/">Web Audio API</a> and other advanced HTML5 features in the <a href="https://www.edx.org/course/html5-apps-and-games">W3Cx HTML5 Apps and Games course</a>.

-The attributes, event set and JavaScript API  of the &lt;audio&gt; element are just a "reduced" version of the ones from the <video> element, and here we will only address the differences and peculiarities.
+The attributes, event set and JavaScript API  of the &lt;audio&gt; element are just a "reduced" version of the ones from the &lt;video&gt; element, and here we will only address the differences and peculiarities.
 </p>

 <h4>The &lt;audio&gt; element, basic usage</h4>